WebAssembly/gc/proposals/gc/wob/README.md

       block
   'type' id ('<' id,* '>')? '=' typ               type alias
 ```

+Note:

+* All scoping is strictly linear, i.e., it is not currently possible to forward-reference a binding, not even inside a class, except through the use of `this`.
+Functions and classes can, however, recursively refer to themselves.

-Classes have just one constructor, whose parameters are the definition's parameters and whose body is the class body.
-Inside class scope, immutable 'let' bindings can only refer to the class parameters or 'let' variables from the super-class, or any bindings from outer scope.
+* Classes have just one constructor, whose parameters are the class definition's parameters and whose body is the class body.

+* Inside class scope, immutable `let` bindings can only refer to the class parameters or `let` variables from a super-class, or any bindings from outer scope; they have neither access to methods nor `this`.
+That prevents the ability to observe uninitialised `let` through dispatch, which is crucial, since these have to be represented as immutable Wasm fields on the instance.

+* Classes are nominal types.

+* For simplicity, there is no access control for objects.

 #### Modules